ekuiter/variED/API.md

 *project* and *artifact* properties.
 If the client wants to send a message regarding a specific artifact, it first has to join its collaborative session.

-There are five kinds of messages:

-- *encodable*: messages the server may send to the client
-- *decodable*, *applicable*, *undoable*, *batch undoable*: messages the client may send to the server
+There are two kinds of messages: *Encodable* messages may be sent from the server to the client, while the client may send *decodable* messages to the server.

-The latter differ in the way they may be applied on the server (decodable: does not refer to state context, applicable: applies a state change, undoable: like applicable, but may be [un-/redone](#undo), batch undoable: see [BATCH](#batch)).
-A *state change* models an operation on the state context.
-Applicable and undoable messages may also directly return messages to the client.

 Details are provided for each message type below.
 Not all preconditions and potential errors are listed, in favor of keeping things short and sweet.